luhsprwhk/DemocracySaved/src/characters/AlexCatner.md

 ## Profession

-Professional pundit and senior journalist at MSDNC (Media Sensationalist Division of News Control)
+Professional pundit and senior journalist at MSDNC (Media Sensationalist Division of News Control).

 ## Species